 Diagnosis and Surgery

 Physicians sometimes use stress tests or MRIs to determine the severity of the ACL tear before recommending care.
-The R.I.C.E. treatment or rest, ice, compression and elevation is used for immediate relief, while knee braces, to protect and de-stress the knee, and physical therapy are often employed during the healing process.
-Depending on a patient’s lifestyle, job requirements and physical activities, the degree of injury and the stability of the knee, ACL reconstruction surgery may be advised by some physicians, but it is not always necessary for complete healing to take place.
+The R.I.C.E. treatment or rest, ice, compression, and elevation are used for immediate relief, while knee braces, protect and de-stress the knee, and physical therapy is often employed during the healing process.
+Depending on a patient’s lifestyle, job requirements and physical activities, the degree of injury, and the stability of the knee, ACL reconstruction surgery may be advised by some physicians, but it is not always necessary for complete healing to take place.

 At Americana Injury, we provide the individualized care necessary to truly understand the best method of treatment for each individual and will assist you in receiving the benefits of a pain management plan developed to assist you in moving forward with your lifestyle.

 One of the reasons some surgeons may suggest reconstructive ACL surgery is if knee damage involves more than the anterior cruciate ligament.
 Knee injuries aren’t always isolated to the ACL and the shock-absorbing knee cartilage called the meniscus is frequently torn at the same time.

 The success rate for the estimated 50,000 scheduled reconstructive ACL surgeries each year in the U.S. is better than 90 percent.
 Much of the post-surgical recovery, however, is dependent upon a patient’s full participation in a long rehabilitation process.
 Knee braces may still be required during post-operative care and it may take as long as six months following surgery before a knee is returned to a fully healed and stable state.